Generic Name: fenoprofen calcium

 Labor or Delivery

-There are no studies on the effects of FENOPROFEN CALCIUM, USP during labor or delivery.
+There are no studies on the effects of FENOPROFEN CALCIUM during labor or delivery.
 In animal studies, NSAIDS, including fenoprofen, inhibit prostaglandin synthesis, cause delayed parturition, and increase the incidence of stillbirth.

-There are no adequate and well-controlled studies of FENOPROFEN CALCIUM, USP in pregnant women.
+There are no adequate and well-controlled studies of FENOPROFEN CALCIUM in pregnant women.
 Data from observational studies regarding potential embryofetal risks of NSAID use in women in the first or second trimesters of pregnancy are inconclusive.

 Pregnant rats were treated with fenoprofen using oral doses of 50 or 100 mg/kg (0.15 times and 0.3 times the maximum human daily dose (MHDD) of 3200 mg/day based on body surface area comparison) during the period of organogenesis.
 No major malformations were noted and there was no evidence of maternal toxicity at these doses, however, the exposures were below the exposures that will occur in humans.